webengfhnw/WE-CRM/README.md

 ### Stage 11: Validation

+In stage 11, a PHP input field validator is implemented.
+Validation refers to the possibility to verify certain fields such as an email field containing a valid email address (name@domain.nic).
+Validation can be realised on the client and back-end side.
+This PHP validation is realised on the PHP back-end, by implementing domain-specific validation classes.

 ### Stage 12: Auth and Remember Me

+- extending auth controller with token
+- auth token dao
+- auth token domain
+- auth token in service
+- remember me in login view

 ### Stage 13: Email and Password Reset

+Adding SENDGRID_APIKEY to config.env and extend Config Class Add SENDGRID_APIKEY to heroku env

 - SendGrid API
+- reset token in service
+- email service client
+- password forget in login view

 ### Stage 14: PDF
 - HyPDF API

 ### Stage 15: REST Service API

+- change router to work with REST paths
+- abstractJSONDTO for customer
+- service endpoint

 ### Stage 16: JavaScript & jQuery Client